 Digital Object Identifier (DOI)

 Aung, Thandar and Shvarts, Vladimir, "Rare but life-threatening aspiration pneumonia related to initiation of clobazam therapy" (2020).
-Neurology Articles.
+Neurology.
 721.